-Published in June, 2007, The Canoeist (Jefferson Press) is a gripping memoir that draws on John's 50 years canoeing the waters of North America.
+Published in June, 2007, The Canoeist (Red Lodge Press) is a gripping memoir that draws on John's 50 years canoeing the waters of North America.
 Each chapter unfolds on a different river and captures a unique time in the author’s life and the life of the nation.

 The fire on the Cuyahoga, the anti-war demonstrations on the banks of the Potomac, the resurrection of the Pigeon River in Tennessee all serve as backdrops in this alternately exhilarating, poignant and funny journey to manhood.